6 ways to stress less about IBS

 Clinical studies have shown that many who suffer with IBS appear to have a dysbiosis (imbalanced gut flora).
 This disruption could have occurred due to a number of reasons, such as antibiotic use, medications such as antacids and laxatives, travel, stress and poor diet.

-In the largest trial of its kind on the use of live bacteria supplements in IBS, 400 adult patients with diarrhoea-type IBS were treated with either a multi-strain live bacteria supplement or placebo for 16 weeks.
+In the largest trial of its kind on the use of live bacteria supplements in irritable bowel syndrome, 400 adult patients with diarrhoea-type IBS were treated with either a multi-strain live bacteria supplement or placebo for 16 weeks.
 It was found that the live bacteria supplement significantly reduced bowel movements compared to the placebo, and also improved the severity of abdominal pain.

 3 Eat mindfully